 Pioneers in every field of life were able to succeed at great things because they were pulled by a grand vision.
 They had to first conceive this vision within their mind and then believe, with all their heart, that they could accomplish it.

-In this state, it’s important to ask ourselves this question: Are I feeling hesitant because of my own fears or because of real limitations in my situation?
+In this state, it’s important to ask ourselves this question: Am I feeling hesitant because of my own fears or because of real limitations in my situation?

-There were many times in my life when I charged ahead in certain pursuits with a child-like hope and naiveté, only to crash later on because I turned a blind eye to reality.
-Yet no matter how hard I fell, I was able to pick myself up again, dust off, and go back to the drawing board with wisdom and insight.
+There were many times in my life when I charged ahead in certain pursuits with a child-like hope and naiveté, only to crash later on because I didn’t consider the practical aspects.

 But even after experiencing past disappointments, I would not change my approach towards thinking big.
-I’m prepared to face the challenges that come with having high expectations for my life.
+I’m prepared to face the challenges that come with having high expectations for my life (and make the effort).

-If you are still uncomfortable with the idea of chasing seeming insurmountable goals, use this checklist to decide if you’re ready to take on the challenge:
+If you’re still uncomfortable with taking the less traveled road, use this checklist to decide if you’re ready to take on the challenge:

 1. Do I have a clear target?
 This helps you easily identify the action steps you need to take to reach your target, and also makes it easier to measure and review your progress.

 2. Does this opportunity align with my personal values, ethics and long term vision?
-You have to ensure that whatever you are considering aligns with what’s most important to you.
+You have to ensure that whatever you’re considering aligns with what’s most important to you.

 3. Do I know what needs to happen to attain the outcome I desire?
 You don’t have it all figured out yet but it definitely helps to have a strategy and the initial steps you need to take.
 The road will get clearer as you move along.